Back to all posts

 2. Get to know your resource availability

-The availability of resources is a critical aspect in project planning and management.
+The availability of resources is a critical aspect of project resource planning and management.
 It relates to the knowledge you have about what resources you can utilize, when, and under what conditions.
 Knowing your resource availability requires looking at each employee's allocations now, as well as days, weeks, and months ahead of time, to figure out the gaps when their time is not occupied.

 If resources are available, you are allowed to use their time for the duration of your project.
 As a result, a typical resource availability matrix will include everyone's workload, as well as vacations and personal time off.